suBOTai3/infinity-and-beyond/infnitity.md

 I find both of these definitions to be lacking, not because they are wrong, but because Infinity is more than that.

-Note that I tend to use the words 'True infinity' or 'infinity' instead of 'All that is' or 'reality', since both the latter terms tend to focus our attention on observably subsets of infinity and this reduces cognitive load, but increases likelyhood of making a mistake in assuming that realit is equal to infinity.
+Note that I tend to use the words 'General infinity' or 'infinity' instead of 'All that is' or 'reality', since both the latter terms tend to focus our attention on observably subsets of infinity and this reduces cognitive load, but increases likelyhood of making a mistake in assuming that realit is equal to infinity.
 Reality is subjective, not objective.
 It can only be objective if you could observe all of infinity, but since you can't - it is subjective.
 See [reality](reality.md)

 ## Definition